What an electoral boundary review is, Bristol's review and consultation, how to have your say.

 • each local councillor represents about the same number of electors

-• the wards they represent reflect community identities
+• the wards they represent reflect how local communities work

-The LGBCE is currently undertaking an electoral review for Bristol City Council.
+The LGBCE is undertaking an electoral boundary review for Bristol City Council.

 On Thursday 4 December 2025, the LGBCE will hold a community briefing with details of the review, and how to have your say.